AnVeliz/docker-vpn-proxy/Readme.md

-# Dockerizzzed OpenVPN connector
+# Dockerizzzed OpenVPN connector with Squid proxy

 The connector is implemented as a docker-compose configuration.
 You may need to alter default DNS settings.

-Configuration options:
+Configuration options of the proxy server (change dir to `./proxy-srv` folder):

 |File|Parameter|Description|
 |----|---------|-----------|